Analysis of the interpolating currents of baryons: anomalous dimension: Introduction

 where $\beta_{0}=11-(2/3)n_{f}$ with $n_{f}$ the number of fermion flavors.
 In Eq. (\ref{eq:gamma_Peskin}), the factor of $(4/3)\cdot3$ arises from the wavefunction renormalization of three fermion fields.

-The rest of this paper is arranged as follows.
+The detail of deduction will be given in the rest of this paper which is arranged as follows.
 In Sec.
 II and III, we will calculate the anomalous dimensions for the interpolating currents of $\Lambda_{Q}$ and proton, respectively.
 We conclude our paper in the last section.